-Why Do Hardware Reviewers Get Different Benchmark Results?Written on October 7, 2017 by Matthew Bach
+Why Do Hardware Reviewers Get Different Benchmark Results?Written on October 7, 2017 by Matt Bach

 Recently, "Tomasz Odwald" on Twitter noticed that a number of hardware reviews reported very different results in Cinebench R15 with the new Core i7 8700K CPU: